SDXorg/test-models/README.md

 - a single model concept, with its canonical output (named `output.csv` or `output.tab`) containing (at least) the stock values over the standard timeseries in the model files
-- Model files that produce said output (.mdl, .xmile, stella, pysd, etc)
+- Model files that produce said output (.mdl, .xmile, .stmx(stella), pysd, etc)
 - A text file entitled `README.md` containing:
  - The purpose of the test model (what functionality it executes)
  - The version of software that the canonical output was originally prepared by